Introduction to TFTP

 - Since Trivial File Transfer Protocol uses UDP for communicating files, hence it establishes a connection generally by using port 69

 - Once the connection is established, the client generally requests RRQ or WRQ.
 Here, RRQ means Read Request, and WRQ stands for Write Request.
-A client generally requests for reading request if it wants only to read the file and generated a written request if he wants to write a particular file that exists on the server.
+A client generally requests for reading requests if it wants only to read the file and generated a written request if he wants to write a particular file that exists on the server.

 - Once this is done, then files are communicated in the form of small packets.